Manchester City pay tribute to one of their ‘most loved supporters’ Ricky Hatton

 Manchester City paid tribute to “an icon of British boxing” following Ricky Hatton’s death at the age of 46.

-Hatton was synonymous with his beloved football club and the news of his death came just hours ahead of the Manchester derby.
+Hatton was synonymous with his beloved football club and the news of his death came just hours ahead of the Manchester derby at the Etihad Stadium.

-City said they were “devastated” and confirmed there would be a minute’s appreciation ahead of Sunday’s match.
+City said they were “devastated” and a minute’s applause was held immediately before the game kicked off by players and fans of both the home club and Manchester United.

 “Hatton, an icon of British boxing… was viewed by many as one of the most compelling personalities the sport has ever produced,” a club statement read.